jwcmitchell/playbook_famous_phonegap/views/layoutbuilder.md

 This is an optional component you can use to build a layout.
 It tries to make it easy and quick (and syntactially more concise) to build a layout using Famo.us components like `SequentialLayout`, `FlexibleLayout`, and `RenderController`, combined with `Modifiers` for **size**, **origin**, **transform**, and **planes**.

+Another layout component in a similar vein is https://github.com/IjzerenHein/famous-flex.

 ## Usage